Effect of energy dissipation on radiofrequency ablation model in cardiac tissue: modelling, analysis and numerical simulation: Introduction

-As is known, RFA models are usually described by a thermistor problem presented as a coupled system of nonlinear PDEs.
-These are the heat equation with Joule heating as the source and the current conservation equation with temperature-dependent electrical conductivity.
-In this context, many works in the literature deal with the precise modeling of the electrical and thermal characteristics of biological tissues, not only those that depend on temperature but also on time, i.e. to quantify the relationships between the characteristic values and the thermal damage function\cite{ahmed2008}.
-We refer the interested reader to ~\cite{Berjano2006} for more details on modeling the study of radiofrequency ablation techniques.
+It is well-known that RFA models are typically described mathematically as a thermistor problem, which is presented as a coupled system of nonlinear partial differential equations (PDEs).
+Specifically, these equations consist of the heat equation with Joule heating as the source and the current conservation equation with temperature-dependent electrical conductivity \cite{xu1994thermistor}.
+In this context, numerous works in the literature focus on accurately modelling the electrical and thermal properties of biological tissues, including those that vary over time as well as temperature, in order to quantify the relationships between characteristic values and the thermal damage function~\cite{ahmed2008}.
+For further details on modelling the study of radiofrequency ablation techniques, see ~\cite{Berjano2006}.
 The aforementioned reference presents important issues involved in this methodology, including experimental validation, current limitations, especially those related to the lack of precise characterization of biological tissues, and suggestions and future perspectives of this field.
 For example, the application of saline infusion requires the derivation of a suitable model to follow the behavior of the tissue during the simultaneous application of RF energy and the cooling effect.
 It is worth mentioning that the author in~\cite{Nikhil2021} develops realistic modeling for large and medium blood vessels.
-While model derivation and fluid mechanics studies of blood flow, for example, in the carotid arteries, basilar trunk, and circle of Willis, are the subject of numerous contributions, see~\cite{FQV09, QMV17} and references therein.\\
+While model derivation and fluid mechanics studies of blood flow, for example, in the carotid arteries, basilar trunk, and circle of Willis, are the subject of numerous contributions, see~\cite{FQV09,Ber17,OOI17,QMV17} and references therein.

-In this context, our paper deals with the mathematical analysis and numerical simulations of an RFA fluid model by coupling the thermistor model with the incompressible Navier-Stokes system.
-Our model takes into account the phenomena of viscous energy dissipation and electric field.
-Now, let's present the mathematical formulation of the model below, which we will discuss in the next sections.